Please send your comments with the subject line “Comments on Pediatric ARV Guidelines” to ContactUs@aidsinfo.nih.gov by March 20, 2015.

 Systemically metabolized by alcohol dehydrogenase and glucuronyl transferase.

 Active metabolite is 82% renally excreted.

-Do not use fixed-dose combinations such as Trizivir and Epzicom in patients with impaired hepatic function because the dose of abacavir cannot be adjusted.
+Do not use fixed-dose combinations such as Trizivir and Epzicom or their generic equivalents in patients with impaired hepatic function because the dose of abacavir cannot be adjusted.

-Do not use Trizivir and Epzicom in patients with creatinine clearance (CrCl) <50 mL/min and patients on dialysis (because of the fixed dose of lamivudine).
+Do not use Trizivir and Epzicom or their generic equivalents in patients with creatinine clearance (CrCl) <50 mL/min and patients on dialysis (because of the fixed dose of lamivudine).